-Yes, piercing of the corporate veil is acknowledged by the Chinese courts, namely in Para.3, Art.20 of The Company Law of PRC, which provides that where any shareholder of a company evades debts by abusing the independent legal person status of the company or by abusing the shareholder's limited liabilities, thereby seriously prejudicing the interests of the creditors of the company, the shareholder shall be jointly and severally liable for the debts of the company.
+Yes, piercing of the corporate veil is in theory acknowledged by the courts in China, namely in Para.
+3, Art.
+20 of The Company Law of PRC, which provides that Where any shareholder of a company evades debts by abusing the independent legal person status of the company or by abusing the shareholder's limited liabilities, thereby seriously prejudicing the interests of the creditors of the company, the shareholder shall be jointly and severally liable for the debts of the company.

-However, no judicial interpretation has been issued by the PRC Supreme Court on how to apply this Article in specific cases.
-Therefore the standard of its application may vary from court to court.
-In judicial practice, the Chinese courts adopt a cautious attitude when applying this article, and the claimant bears the heavy burden of proving that the standard of application has been met.
+However, No judicial interpretation has been issued by the PRC Supreme Court on how to apply this Article in specific cases, and therefore the standard of its application may vary from court to court.
+In judicial practice, the Chinese courts hold very cautious attitude when applying this article, and it is for the claimant to bear heavy burden of proof on that the standard of application has been met.